Skip to main content

 You now have:

 Congratulations!
 You can now make server-side API calls using your service account.
-Now start building your app using our Typescript SDK and specifically the Service Account sample app.
+Now start building your app using our TypeScript SDK or Python SDK.
+For a complete example, see the Service Account sample app.

 This service account will next be used to log your customers (end-users) in and let them create their own wallets on your organization in Non-custody 2/2: customer login and delegated wallets